FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Comparison of the origin and fate of polar rings in two systems

 \section{Comparison of the origin and fate of polar rings in two systems}

-Both Tempest and Blizzard show similar features throughout their evolution.
-Both form a polar ring at some point during their evolution, and both host a large warp at $z=0$.
-Although they are both classified as \LessActive~systems, Tempest has the least populated CGM, while Blizzard is a borderline case and has a much more populated CGM.
-Correspondingly, the polar ring formation, evolution, lifetimes, and warp formation mechanisms are drastically different.
-In this section, we present a deeper analysis of how these two systems evolve and how they differ despite having a similar disk morphology at $z=0$.
-This analysis will also illustrate the possible mechanisms by which disk shape relate to local environmetal factors.
-We generally find that the late-time evolution of Blizzard, wherein its inner CGM is cooler and its disk thickens, may be a consequence of the destruction of its polar ring and subsequent pollution of its CGM with dense material.
+Despite both developing polar rings and warps throughout their evolution and having strikingly similar disk structure at $z=0$, Tempest and Blizzard undergo significantly different evolutions.
+In this section, we investigate how the polar ring formation, evolution, lifetimes, and warp formation mechanisms are drastically different between these two systems.
+We generally find that the late-time evolution of Blizzard, wherein its inner CGM is cooler, and its gaseous disk thickens, may be a consequence of the destruction of its polar ring and subsequent pollution of its CGM with dense material.
 The polar ring in Tempest, on the other hand, precesses gradually to form a warp at late times, and the system has a relatively unpopulated CGM.

 In the following subsections, we consider the radial dependence of several key properties, including inclination and radial velocities.
 Ring-averaged values were calculated as the density-weighted mean value for a given parameter within a 0.274 kpc thick annulus (one cell at $z=0$).
 These averaged values only include gas cells within our disk definition (Sec.~\ref{sec:hi_disk_definition}).
 Inclination was calculated as follows: